 Lenders will use this information to decide if they will lend to you and what interest rate you will have to pay.

 First, you’ll want to know your credit score to make sure you have the best chances of getting approved.
 Based on that score, determine whether it’s best to apply with a lender for bad, fair, good, or excellent credit.

 Next, make sure you have a steady income source — you’re unlikely to get approved if you don’t have a job.
 You’ll also want to ensure you have a good debt-to-income ratio.
 This means that a relatively low percentage of your monthly income goes toward debt payments.

-If you’re having a hard time getting approved for a personal or classic car loan, consider asking someone with great credit to cosign your loan.
+If you’re having a hard time getting approved for a personal or classic car loan, consider asking someone with excellent credit to cosign your loan.
 Just be sure to pay off the loan on time, or you may damage your relationship.

-Looking to secure a personal loan to finance your restoration?
+Are you looking to secure a personal loan to finance your restoration?
 Find out the best rate you qualify for using SuperMoney’s free.
 And once you’ve got your car restored and drivable, you can explore classic car auto insurance here.